elias19r/xkb-layouts/README.md

 in "Keyboard Settings > Layouts > Options"

 That can cause your <kbd>CapsLock</kbd> not to function as <kbd>Ctrl</kbd> as defined by [`symbols/custom_rearrange`](symbols/custom_rearrange).
-In order to fix that, disable or change the "Switching to another layout" shortcut
+To fix that, disable or change the "Switching to another layout" shortcut

 Also, the order you list your keyboard layouts preference affects the way key symbols are combined into groups, so keep your custom layouts at the top

+## Mapping navigation keys on alphanumeric keys

+I had previously mapped navigation keys on some alphanumeric keys using <kbd>AltGr</kbd>.
+However, that requires a custom version of `/usr/share/X11/xkb/types/iso9995` for it to preserve Shift, so we can select text while holding Shift, and also takes space that could be used by international symbols

+So I've removed that mapping and I'd recommend you to map navigation keys using your keyboard's <kbd>Fn</kbd> which is usually possible through a customization software developed by the manufacturer or open-source alternatives

 ## Symbols for "(Custom) ANSI"